apache/beam/website/www/site/content/en/documentation/io/built-in/snowflake.md

 - `warehouse` specifies Snowflake warehouse name.
 If not specified the user's default will be used.

 - `create_disposition` Defines the behaviour of the write operation if the target table does not exist.
 The following values are supported:
-  - CREATE_IF_NEEDED - default behaviour.
+  - `CREATE_IF_NEEDED` - default behaviour.
 The write operation checks whether the specified target table exists; if it does not, the write operation attempts to create the table Specify the schema for the target table using the table_schema parameter.
-  - CREATE_NEVER -  The write operation fails if the target table does not exist.
+  - `CREATE_NEVER` -  The write operation fails if the target table does not exist.

 - `write_disposition` Defines the write behaviour based on the table where data will be written to.
 The following values are supported:
-  - APPEND - Default behaviour.
+  - `APPEND` - Default behaviour.
 Written data is added to the existing rows in the table,
-  - EMPTY - The target table must be empty;  otherwise, the write operation fails,
+  - `EMPTY` - The target table must be empty;  otherwise, the write operation fails,
-  - TRUNCATE - The write operation deletes all rows from the target table before writing to it.
+  - `TRUNCATE` - The write operation deletes all rows from the target table before writing to it.

 - `table_schema` When the `create_disposition` parameter is set to CREATE_IF_NEEDED, the table_schema parameter enables specifying the schema for the created target table.
 A table schema is a JSON array with the following structure:
-{{< highlight py >}}
+{{< highlight >}}
 {"schema": [
     {
       "dataType":{"type":"<COLUMN DATA TYPE>"},